-- BOOTP (RFC 951 and RFC 1084) and TFTP (RFC 783) protocols together provide a method for down-loading the DECserver unit from any host that supports these protocols.
-BOOTP provides a mechanism whereby the server can identify a host from which it can request a download.
-TFTP provides the data transfer facility used to copy software from the load host to the server. - Transmission Control Protocol (TCP) (RFC 793) is the Internet-standard, transport-level protocol that provides the reliable, end-to-end full-duplex stream service that supports many application protocols. - User Datagram Protocol (UDP) (RFC 768) is an Internet protocol that provides datagram service to application programs, allowing an application program on one machine to send a datagram to an application program on another machine.
-UDP is necessary for the Domain Name System and Simple Network Management Protocol (SNMP). - Internet Protocol (IP) (RFC 791) is an Internetstandard protocol that defines the Internet datagram as the unit of information that is passed across the Internet, and provides the universal addressing scheme for hosts and gateways for Internet connectionless, best-effort packet delivery services.
+- BOOTP (RFC 951 and RFC 1084) and TFTP (RFC 783) protocols together provide a method for downloading the DECserver unit from any host that supports these protocols.
+BOOTP provides a mechanism whereby the server can identify a host from which it can request a down-load.
+TFTP provides the data transfer facility used to copy software from the load host to the server. - Dynamic Host Configuration Protocol (DHCP) (RFC 2131, RFC 2132) is a combination of four IETF RFC's, which together enable automatic and reliable distribution of IP addresses.
+The DECserver acts as a DHCP proxy on behalf of clients. - Transmission Control Protocol (TCP) (RFC 793) is the Internet-standard, transport-level protocol that provides the reliable, end-to-end full-duplex stream service that supports many application protocols. - User Datagram Protocol (UDP) (RFC 768) is an Internet protocol that provides datagram service to application programs, allowing an application program on one machine to send a datagram to an application program on another machine.
+UDP is necessary for the Domain Name System and Simple Network Management Protocol (SNMP). - Internet Protocol (IP) (RFC 791) is an Internet-standard protocol that defines the Internet datagram as the unit of information that is passed across the Internet, and provides the universal addressing scheme for hosts and gateways for Internet connectionless, best-effort packet delivery services.
 IP includes ICMP as an integral part. - Internet Control Message Protocol (ICMP) (RFC 792) is an Internet network protocol that specifies error and control messages used with the Internet protocols.
 Packet Internet Groper (PING) tests the reachability of nodes on the user's Internet.
-ICMP echo requests are sent and replies processed. - Address Resolution Protocol (ARP) (RFC 826) is an Internet protocol used to perform address resolution to dynamically map or translate an Internet address into the correct physical hardware address. - Telnet (RFC 854) is the standard Internet applicationlevel protocol for remote terminal connection service.
+ICMP echo requests are sent and replies processed. - Address Resolution Protocol (ARP) (RFC 826) is an Internet protocol used to perform address resolution to dynamically map or translate an Internet address into the correct physical hardware address. - Telnet (RFC 854) is the standard Internet application-level protocol for remote terminal connection service.
 Telnet is a virtual terminal facility that allows a user at one site to establish a TCP connection to a remote system.
 Telnet makes the local terminal appear as a direct extension of the remote system, allowing the user to conduct a session and run application programs as if the user's terminal was directly connected to the remote system.
-Both Telnet client and server capabilities are provided: - 3270 Terminal Emulation allows the users of a DIGITAL ASCII video terminal or PC in terminal emulation mode (VT100, VT200, VT300, VT400 mode) within an Internet network, to interactively access IBM host-based applications developed for IBM 3270 display stations.
+Both Telnet client and server capabilities are provided:

+TN3270 Terminal Emulation allows users of a DIGITAL ASCII video terminal or PC in terminal emulation mode (VT100, VT200, VT300, VT400 mode) within an Internet network, to interactively access IBM host-based applications developed for IBM 3270 display stations.